 Astrological note: The dream of grey fog often arrives during transits of Neptune through the 3rd or 9th house, during its aspects to Mercury, and during periods of retrograde Mercury through your personal houses.
 Pisces, Geminis, and Sagittarians recognize this dream especially precisely.
 If Neptune is now touching your Mercury — the Guardian accepts the fog, and the dream conveys this through a haze in which you are not given certainty, and yet not driven forward.

 Sometimes grey in a dream seems gloomy: everything dim, faded, without colors.
 Streets, faces, things — all grey.
-You walk and feel: life around has, as it were, faded.
-In the body — heaviness and a quiet tiredness.
+You walk and feel: life around you has faded.
+Heaviness and a quiet weariness live in the body.

-Your Shadow speaks here — the part that carries the experience of burnout and a long absence of living joy.
-It comes when there has long been a series of “all is wrong” inside you: tiredness that does not pass over the weekend; joy that no longer switches on from habitual sources; the sense that life “passes” by you.
-The Shadow does not dramatize — it honestly shows this hue, which you have long convinced yourself to brush off.
+Under this ash your Shadow dozes — the part that carries the experience of burnout and of a long absence of living joy.
+It comes when “all is wrong” has been the series inside you for a long while: tiredness that does not pass over the weekend; joy that no longer switches on from habitual sources; the sense that life “passes” by you.
+The Shadow does not dramatize — it honestly shows this hue, the one you have long convinced yourself to brush off.

-If grey colors “everything” — you have serious burnout right now, and it is worth treating this as a state requiring real actions: rest, support, perhaps the help of a specialist; not heroism, but an honest taking off of part of the load.
-If grey is “in places” — one particular area has dimmed, and it is worth looking at which one, instead of painting the whole life one shade.
-If suddenly one colored patch appears in the grey — you have a point where the living is still preserved, and it is worth preserving it as a source of the return of colors, and following it a little longer than usual.
+If grey colors “everything,” you have serious burnout right now, and it is worth treating this as a state that calls for real actions: rest, support, perhaps the help of a specialist — not heroism but an honest taking off of part of the load.
+If grey is “in patches,” one particular area has dimmed, and it is worth looking at which one rather than painting the whole life one shade.
+If suddenly one colored patch appears in the grey, you have a point where the living is still preserved, and it is worth preserving it as a source of the return of color, and following it a little longer than usual.
 Said in the burnout article’s own line, the same fade is a grey world without colors.

 Ask yourself: “Where in my life is it now really grey, not because ‘I am lazy,’ but because I have long been without a real resource — and what one step of care for myself can I take, without expecting that everything will change at once?”